DiceTechnology/dev-sandpit/README.md

 # dev-sandpit
-A handy reset-able development play thing with common tools out of the box
+A handy reset-able development play thing with common tools out of the box.

+Follow 3-Steps getting started guide to build the VM.

 # Getting started

-### Dependencies
+### [STEP-1]: Dependencies

 install vagrant and ansible on your machine with your preferred method (eg, brew, direct download etc..)